 Visit their very complete web site or write to the Office of Public Affairs, Room 402, Natl.
 Endowment for the Humanities, Washington, DC 20506, or call 202 606-8400 for complete information.
 (Deaf and hearing-impaired persons should call 202 606-8282.)
 For state humanities council deadlines, write or call NEH for the address of the state humanities council office in your state.

 The annual Mary Isabel Sibley Fellowship is awarded alternately in the fields of Greek and French.
 The award may be used for the study of Greek language, literature, history, or archaeology, or the study of French language or literature.
-For 2015, the Sibley Fellowship is for the study of Greek language, literature, history, or archeology.
+For 2018, the Sibley Fellowship is for the study of the French language, literature, history, or archeology.

 Candidates must be unmarried women 25 to 35 years of age who have demonstrated their ability to carry on original research.
 They must hold a doctorate or have fulfilled all the requirements for a doctorate except the dissertation, and they must be planning to devote full-time work to research during the fellowship year.
 The award is not restricted to members of Phi Beta Kappa or to U.S. citizens.